suki2691/ubuntu_dialogs/README.md

 - Extracted the nouns from the sentences from the given dialog file
 - Fit an NMF model to identify the main topics

+## Next Steps-
+- Clean the chat logs better to remove fragmented words like don't and I'm
+- Some verbs are not removed.
+So, look for other POS tagging packages that are more efficient
+- Add more common words to the stop words list- like somebody and help